polypheny/Website/index.md

 hide_description: true
 ---

 Polypheny-DB is an adaptive database system bridging the gap between polystores and HTAP systems.
-In contrast to most existing polystore systems, Polypheny-DB offers support for DML queries.
-Furthermore, it features a flexible schema supporting schema changes at runtime using DDL statements.
+In contrast to most existing polystore systems, Polypheny-DB offers support for data manipulation queries.
+Furthermore, it features a flexible schema supporting schema changes at runtime.

 Polypheny-DB is a full database management system providing support for a rich set of data types.
 By providing support for features like the enforcement of constraints, transactions, prepared statements, and batch queries it even goes beyond of what many well-known DBMS provide.